 Key noticed the huge 30'x42' American flag atop the fort, flying like a beacon of defiance and courage throughout the attack.
 Using the only piece of paper he had - the back side of a letter that was in his pocket - Key began writing a poem about the battle.
 Later that night, when it became too dark for the British to see, they stopped firing on the fort.

-Although Francis Scott Key's entire 4-verse poem had been published as The Star-Spangled Banner, only the first verse is sung as the United States' national anthem.
+Though Francis Scott Key's entire 4-verse poem had been published as The Star-Spangled Banner, only the first verse is traditionally sung as the United States' national anthem.

 Quote Of The Day